 Purchased in the same Helsinki spree as the above.
-Pretty kacky indeed, unless you're a licorice lover.
+Pretty kacky indeed, unless you’re a liquorice lover.

 Finland had the best chocolate of all the countries we’ve flitted through this year.
 How can you go wrong with a chocolate bar called I LOVE CHOCOLATE?
 Because we all do!

-If you're ever in that part of the world be sure to sample the delectable hazlenut goodness of a Geisha…
+If you’re ever in that part of the world be sure to sample the delectable hazelnut goodness of a Geisha…

 … and the squishy malty whatever-it-is of a Tupla.

-Meanwhile dirt, gravel and perhaps the cremains of former dictators are essential ingredients in what passes for chocolate in Russia.
+Meanwhile dirt, gravel and perhaps the cremains of former dictators seem to be essential ingredients in what passes for chocolate in Russia.
 But you get a nice picture of the Kremlin in your choice milk or strawberry.

 Did you know that polar bears love chocolate?

 My first bar was destroyed when I left it on the coach, having lived in the UK so long I’d forgotten the effect that direct sunlight has on chocolate.
 Fortunately the Startled Baby Chocolate was widely available.